uni-bremen-agst/libvcs4j/README.md

 ### Project Structure

 The library is divided into an API and implementation, as well as further submodules providing additional features (e.g. aggregation of different metrics).
 The API has no external dependencies and defines a common data model that allows to decouple analysis tools from particular repository systems.
-The implementation, on the other hand, provides the actual version control system engines (`GitEngine`, `HGEngine`, `SVNEngine`, `SingleEngine`), issue tracker engines (`GithubEngine`, `GitlabEngine`), and engine builder (`VCSEngineBuilder` and `ITEngineBuilder`) that are used to configure the repository to process (see Quickstart).
+The implementation, on the other hand, provides the actual version control system engines (`GitEngine`, `HGEngine`, `SVNEngine`, `SingleEngine`), issue tracker engines (`GithubEngine`, `GitlabEngine`), and engine builder (`VCSEngineBuilder` and `ITEngineBuilder`).

 ### Supported Repositories